snubwoody/wakunguma.com/src/pages/blog/a-guide-to-hosting-rust.md

 COPY . .
 RUN cargo build --release

+# Final image with just our binary
 FROM debian:bookworm-slim as runner
 WORKDIR /app
 COPY --from=builder /app/target/release/app /usr/local/bin
 ENTRYPOINT ["/usr/local/bin/app"]
 ```

-Once you've built your image push it to a registry such as [Dockerhub](https://hub.docker.com/) [Github Container Registry](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry).
 ### Google Cloud Run
 [Google Cloud Run](https://cloud.google.com/run?hl=en) is a fully managed application platform that allows you to deploy container images as services or jobs.
-For a backend you'll create a service and deploy you docker image to one of the [supported registries](https://cloud.google.com/run/docs/deploying#images).
-Google also has their own registry, artifact registry, which has the best support and integration.
 #### Services
-A service is a long lived program which listens and response to incoming requests, e.g. a server.
+A service is a long lived program which listens and response to incoming requests.
 Services are auto scaling and can scale to 0 when not being used, the minimum number of instances can be set to something like `1` to always keep at least one instance on and prevent cold starts.

 First we need to create a repository to upload our image to.